AzuraCast/azuracast.com/docs/contributing/README.md

 Our community votes on what features we should prioritize via a special web site called FeatureUpvote.
 Visit the [AzuraCast FeatureUpvote Site](https://features.azuracast.com/) to submit new feature ideas or vote on existing ones.

-## Join AzuraCast Communities
+## Join AzuraCast Discord

-If you want to chat with other station operators, ask more detailed questions or directly contact the developer team, we have two communities you can join:
+If you want to chat with other station operators, ask more detailed questions or directly contact the developer team, our Discord link:

  - [AzuraCast on Discord](/discord)